 Our Sustainability Group members have an extensive understanding of climate change programs and work closely with clients in their efforts to meet climate change policy regulations, including advising on carbon markets and greenhouse gas regulatory compliance as well as land use plans and regulations, including regulatory incentives, in response to climate change.
 Our land use lawyers counsel clients on land use regulations related to coastal development, including sea level rise, and can easily interpret recent changes in the development of regulation concerning climate change.

-Represented shorefront property owner in application to Connecticut Department of Energy and Environmental Protection for permit to rebuild house damaged by Hurricane Irene.
-Successfully argued that client's house had pre-dated the passage of coastal management statutes in Connecticut and was thus eligible for permit under the simpler certificate of permission program.
+Represented shorefront property owner in its application to the Connecticut Department of Energy and Environmental Protection for a permit to rebuild a house damaged by Hurricane Irene.
+Successfully argued that the client's house had predated the passage of coastal management statutes in Connecticut and was thus eligible for a permit under the simpler certificate of permission program.